Jaime-Barillas/otech-notes/src/y2s2/csci4060u/04-openmp.md

-+ **False Sharing** - If independent data elements (accessed by different threads) happen to sit on the same cache line, each update will need to be reflected across threads.
++ **False Sharing** - If independent data elements (accessed by different threads) happen to sit on the same cache line, each update will need to be reflected across cpu caches.
   - If this happens with array elements, contiguous elements may share cache lines.
-Padd arrays so independent elements are on distinct cache lines.
+Pad arrays so independent elements are on distinct cache lines.
     * Cache lines are typically 64bytes long.

 ## Synchronization